 You had an amazing connection, the passion was unbelievable, you had never had a relationship feel so good—then one day something unexpectedly changed, he or she was detached, unloving, and it was never again the same.
 Perhaps it ended abruptly (if you were lucky) or maybe it dragged on for a couple years while you desperately tried to get back to where you started from.

 That’s a scenario I’m very familiar with.
-As a relationship coach, a large percentage of my clients come to me to learn how to get their boyfriend or girlfriend back after a sudden, devastating breakup.
+As a relationship coach, a large percentage of my clients come to find out, “Why did my relationship end, it seemed so good?”
+They want to learn how to get their boyfriend or girlfriend back after a sudden, devastating breakup.
 It’s inconceivable to most of them how distant and cold their once incredibly loving partner is now being.
 It’s always very clear to me when a commitmentphobe has broken someone’s heart.
 Helping these clients understand is the only way to help them let go.

 What makes commitmentphobia so hard to recognize and even comprehend at first is that most people, both men and women, who say they’re looking for commitment or marriage, are actually doing just that.
 Most of them want to be in a loving relationship with all of their heart, and many even want to get married and create a family.
 Most people don’t experience any commitment issues until something triggers them.